NLeSC/SalientDetector-python/README.md

 This code makes heavily use of the OpenCV library, so in order to understand how the code works, it helps to have a look at the [OpenCV Documentation](http://docs.opencv.org/3.1.0/).

-## images
+## Images
 In OpenCV, images are represented as numpy arrays.
 Grayscale images are represented by a 2-dimensional array.
 Color images have a third dimension for the color channel.
 The Salient Region Detector has a few simplifying assumptions:
 * Color images have BGR channels
 * Images are assumed to be 8-bit.
 This is also the case for binary images, so they only have values of 0 and 255.

 ## Detector object
 The complete functionality of the salient region detectors are found in the Detector object.
-The SalientDetector implements DMSR detection, and MSSRDetector implements MSSR detection (see referred papers for more information)
+The SalientDetector implements DMSR detection, and MSSRDetector implements MSSR detection (see referred papers for more information about these algorithms).
-An example of how to use the Detector can be found in [this iPython Notebook](https://github.com/NLeSC/SalientDetector-python/blob/master/Notebooks/Detector_objects.ipynb).
+An example of how to use the Detector can be found in [this iPython Notebook](https://github.com/NLeSC/SalientDetector-python/blob/master/Notebooks/DetectorExample.ipynb).

 # References
 TODO